xuhdev/homepage-octopress-old/source/_posts/2012-03-07-use-singlecompile-to-compile-and-run-a-single-source-file-easily-in-vim.markdown

 See?
 The error messages has been put in the Vim quickfix window, which makes it quite easy to locate syntax errors!

+### Interpreting Languages

+For interpreting languages such as python, perl, things are similar: interpreter auto detection, Quickfix, etc. but there is one notable difference:
+`:SCCompile` and `:SCCompileRun` do the same job for such kind of languages -- they both call the interpreter to run your script, since there is no compilation required for such langauges.

 ### More

+SingleCompile is far more powerful than this.
 Execute `:h SingleCompile` within Vim to see SingleCompile documentation if you want to know more about SingleCompile.

 [Vim]: http://www.vim.org
 [SingleCompile]: http://www.vim.org/scripts/script.php?script_id=3115